 Minor update contains additions and extensions to the APIs that keep the backward compatibility supported.

 Revision update contains improvements on the API implementations without changing any API specifications.

 Note that we do not support full backward compatibility, which is almost infeasible for Python-based APIs, since there is no way to completely hide the implementation details.

 Processes to Break Backward Compatibilities¶

 Deprecation, Dropping, and Its Preparation¶

 Any APIs may be marked as to be dropped in the future.
-In such a case, the dropping is stated in the documentation with the major version number on which the API is planned to be dropped, and the API implementation is changed to fire the future warning (if possible).
+In such a case, the dropping is stated in the documentation with the major version number on which the API is planned to be dropped, and the API implementation is changed to fire a future warning (if possible).